radams15/CircuitTesterDocs/Evaluation/docs/feedback.md

 - **How easy/hard would you say that the program is to understand and use?**

-The program was slightly hard to understand, but after reading the tutorial it was easy.
+The program was a bit hard to understand, but after reading the tutorial it was easy.

 - **On a scale of 1-10 (with 10 being the easiest), how easy is the program to navigate and find required functions?**